 Minimalism is essentially a journey that one has thought about carefully and engaged in wisely.
 It’s a lifestyle that has to mean something to the person that embarks on the journey, and it has to bring something new and positive, spiritually.

 Since the minimalist lifestyle is a byproduct – let’s say – of the Zen Philosophy, the point of this way of living is to get rid of the excess so you can focus on what might bring happiness into your life.
 In this sense, Minimalism is mostly about frugality, depletion of greed, shopping compulsion that leads to debt, and consequent peace of mind and freedom.
+This philosophy also extends to other aspects of life, such as Minimalist design, which finds beauty in simplicity and functionality.

 Even though Minimalism is flexible, i.e., it can be extreme, radical, functional or ecological (1), it’s about the change of lifestyle with a view to providing something that’s missing, in essence.
 Many minimalists even add relaxing therapies such as meditation and yoga as to achieve the highest level of inner peace and tranquility they can in a hasty, noisy world.